sergiosucksatcoding/movierec/STEP_BY_STEP_SETUP.md

 ---

 **That's it!
-Follow these steps and you'll have your app running!** 🚀
+Follow these steps and you'll have your app or website running!** 🚀